-Control the costs of Agile Projects by managing their resources
+Control costs by managing their resources

 Agree the requirements, work up a detailed estimate, calculate the cost and agree a budget.
 What could be simpler?